Twenty-Five Years Ago

 “I think I would know if those documents spoke about secret plans,” Borivat protested, but Herlglut was already pushing past him deeper into the house, Marie leading him towards the attic.
 Reluctantly, Borivat followed.

 Upstairs, Herlglut dug briefly through their piles of papers, scattering them everywhere; Borivat winced seeing years of data thrown about so cavalierly.
-Then Herlglut turned towards the balcony, tearing off the blanket covering the shuttered and bashing open the shutters to reveal the equipment Jophon had constructed based on Esaphatulenius’s instructions and designs.
+Then Herlglut turned towards the balcony, tearing off the blanket covering the shutters and bashing them open to reveal the equipment Jophon had constructed based on Esaphatulenius’s instructions and designs.
 Herlglut regarded, or perhaps it would be more accurate to say he glared at, the equipment for a few moments, before turning back towards the entrance to the attic.

 “Well, that settles it.
 They’ll be back,” he announced.

 “I don’t think that taking measurements of the stars is going to be top of mind for Jophon at the moment,” Borivat remarked.

 Herlglut glared at Borivat, although that seemed to simply be his normal expression.
 “These are Balancer devices.
 They’re supposed to be able to allow a person to control a summoned expression.”
 He paused.
 “A demon,” he translated helpfully.
 “These contraptions are supposed to help someone control a demon.”

 “Oh.”
 Borivat sighed.
 “Multipurpose, I guess.
 That’s nice.”
 He followed Herlglut with his eyes as the burly Initiate plopped himself down in a chair, which protested the treatment, and faced the door.
 “What are you doing?”

 “Waiting,” Herlglut answered.
 He closed his eyes, and then opened them again a moment later.
 “You two might want to shelter somewhere.”

 “Why?”
 Borivat asked.